 Nowhere is the beauty of Chinese tea culture more visible than in the ceremonial preparation and sharing of tea.
 The gongfu tea ceremony—meaning "making tea with skill"—is the pinnacle of Chinese tea ceremony, involving small Yixing pots and tiny tea cups.
 Here, the focus is not only on the finest tea but also on the use of specialized tea utensils like the tea strainer, tea trays, tea tongs, and boiling water techniques.

 Chinese tea ceremonies are rooted in philosophical traditions—Taoism’s reverence for simplicity, Buddhism’s emphasis on mindfulness, and Confucian ideals of social harmony.
 Tea gatherings and the act of offering tea express respect, mark important life events, and reinforce social ties.
+Click here for more information on traditional celebration menus.
 Today, contemporary tea houses and younger generations are reviving traditional Chinese tea rituals, drawing modern tea lovers into the gentle rhythms of brewing tea, small sips, and heartfelt conversation.

 Modern Tea Culture and Global Legacy